 Accused of bullying?
 Call an attorney…

-If your child is facing “bullying” allegations in Nevada, call our Las Vegas criminal defense attorneys for a FREE consultation.
+If your child is facing “bullying” allegations in Nevada, call our Las Vegas criminal defense attorneys for a consultation.
 We may be able to get the matter dismissed while keeping your child’s juvenile record clean.

 And if your child was accused of sending or possessing sexual images of another teen, you may wish to see our article on Nevada’s teen sexting law.

 1. A minor shall not knowingly and willfully use an electronic communication device to transmit or distribute, or otherwise knowingly and willfully transmit or distribute, an image of bullying committed against a minor to another person with the intent to encourage, further or promote bullying and to cause harm to the minor.

 2. A minor who violates subsection 1: